michael105/minilib/doc/mini-gcc.rst

 --dlog  debug log, write debug info to 'debuglog.n' (n counting up):

+--compat:
+        Include the provided compat headers (stdio.h,stdlib.h,...) directory into the include search path.
+  			Using them is not recommended, they are not stable.

 \(c) 2019-2020 Michael misc Myer - BSD 3-clause
  ('mini-gcc --license' shows the terms)